 The prevalence of renal artery stenosis (RAS) depends on the population examined.
 In a Medicare population (mean age, 77 years), screening renal ultrasound duplex studies demonstrated greater than 60% RAS in 6.8% of patients.1 There were almost twice as many males (9.1%) as females (5.5%; P = .053), and there were no racial differences (Caucasian, 6.9%; African American, 6.7%) in the prevalence of RAS.
 Among the general hypertensive population, RAS is the most common (2%-5%) secondary cause of hypertension.
 An autopsy series of patients older than 50 years found RAS (≥50%) in 27% of patients, and this rate increased to 53% if there was a history of diastolic hypertension >100 mm Hg.
 Among patients entering dialysis treatment, 10% to 15% have RAS as the cause of end-stage renal disease.2 Approximately 25% of elderly patients with renal insufficiency have unsuspected RAS.

 RAS is predominantly due to atherosclerosis in the adult population, with FMD being more common in younger females.3 RAS is more common in patients who have atherosclerosis involving any other vascular bed.
-In patients undergoing cardiac catheterization for suspected coronary artery disease, the prevalence of RAS ranges from 25% to 30%, whereas peripheral arterial disease or abdominal aortic aneurysm is associated with RAS in ...
+In patients undergoing cardiac catheterization for suspected coronary artery disease, the prevalence of RAS ranges from 25% to 30%, whereas peripheral arterial disease or abdominal aortic aneurysm is associated with RAS in 30% to ...